bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 - \(\Omega\) can be measured
 - \(C_{obs}\), \(C_{beh}\), and \(C_{rev}\) can be manipulated
 - \(A\) can be measured
-- the condition

-\[
-\Delta\Omega \le C
-\]

-can be tested
+- the condition \(\Delta\Omega \leq C\) can be tested

 This document specifies the world, not the agent.

-The goal is not realism.
-The goal is creating the smallest possible universe where a self-modifying system can become more powerful while losing the ability of reality to change what it becomes.
+The goal of v0.2 is to create a recoverable distribution shift.

+The environment must challenge the agent without making recovery impossible for all conditions.

 ---